 3 ways new dads can look after themselves and keep healthy

-- Recognise this is an important life transition – and give yourself time to adjust
+- Recognise this is an important life transition – and give themselves time to adjust.

-- Eat well, rest when you can and try to get some exercise as well
+- Eat well, rest when they can and try to get some exercise as well.

 If you or anyone you know is struggling with perinatal anxiety or depression, call PANDA’s free National Perinatal Anxiety and Depression Helpline on 1300 726 306.